 Hit may refer to any of the following:

 1. With the Internet, a hit refers to each request made by a client to a server.
-For example, if someone visits a page with four images, there is a total of five hits.
-One for the text and one for each image loaded.
-Hits help detect abnormal traffic behavior, find out what areas their visitors enjoy most, and set price points for Internet advertising.
+For example, if someone visits a page with four images, there are five hits.
+One for the HTML (hypertext markup language) text and one for each image loaded.
+Hits help detect abnormal traffic behavior, determine what areas visitors enjoy most, and set price points for Internet advertising.

-A hit is the server's load counts, not its unique visits, which is a page view.
+A hit is the server's load counts, not its unique visits, a page view.

 2. With Mechanical Turk, HIT is short for human intelligence task.
-It is a task that is trivial for most humans to complete, but difficult or impossible to automate with a computer.
-These tasks could be something like identifying colors in an image, finding keywords in a sentence, comparing text, or completing a survey.
-Because of the difficulty level, these tasks do not pay a lot, but can easily be completed and be a source of supplemental income.
+It is a trivial task for most humans to complete but difficult or impossible to automate with a computer.
+These tasks could be identifying colors in an image, finding keywords in a sentence, comparing text, or completing a survey.
+Because of the difficulty level, these tasks do not pay a lot but can quickly be completed and be a source of supplemental income.

 3. With computer gaming, a hit describes any damage you or another character take in a game.
 The amount of life your character has is determined by its total HP (hit points).
 For example, if your character has 100 HP, it could take a 10-point hit ten times before dying (10 * 10 = 100).